 Jobs, bookings, invoices, vehicles, and the messages that go with them — in one app the front desk, the bay, and the office can all open.
 No dashboards no-one looks at.
 No upsell on the homepage.

-PitCRM is a workshop schedule, an invoice book, and a customer log — joined up.
+PitCRM is the workshop schedule, the invoice book, the customer log, the deposits and the rota — joined up.
 The kind of software the office staff thank you for, and the techs don't curse at.
-Everything else (inspections, reminders, online booking) sits a keypress away when you want it.
+It opens on a phone in the bay, an iPad on the front desk, or a computer in the office — the same data, everywhere.

 Drag a booking onto the calendar.
 Assign a tech.
 Mark it done.
 The schedule is the front desk's home screen and the workshop's whiteboard — same view, both audiences.